Lumzdas/paramore/README.md

 ```

 This is useful when the values are not used with Rails models, but are passed to simple functions for processing.
-The formatters can also be easily reused anywhere in the app,
+The types can also be easily reused anywhere in the app,
 since they are completely decoupled from Rails.

 <h3>Configuration</h3>

 Running `$ paramore` will generate a configuration file located in `config/initializers/paramore.rb`.
-- `config.formatter_namespace` - default is `Formatter`.
-Set to `nil` to have top level named formatters
-  (this also allows specifying the formatter object itself, eg.: `name: Formatter::Text`).
-- `config.formatter_method_name` - default is `run`.
-Don't set to `nil` :D
+- `config.type_method_name` - default is `[]`, to allow using, for example, `SuperString["foo"]` syntax.

 <h3>Safety</h3>

-  - Formatters will not be called if their parameter is missing (no key in the param hash)
+  - Types will not be called if their parameter is missing (no key in the param hash)
-  - Formatters are validated - all given formatter names must match actual modules/classes defined in the app
-    and must respond to the configured `formatter_method_name`.
+  - All given types must respond to the configured `type_method_name`.
-    This means that all used formatters are loaded when the controller is loaded.

 # License